mpdf/mpdf.github.io/reference/mpdf-variables/showimageerrors.md

 mPDF >= 3.0

-Set to <span class="smallblock">TRUE</span> for optional error reporting for problems with Images.
+Set to `true` for optional error reporting for problems with Images.